My name is Roy Ahuis

 , a task management thingy.
 I work and live in beautiful Rotterdam.

 I've always been fascinated by building things online.
-I built my first website in 1997 when I was 10 (I'm 29 years old now) and immediately loved building things everyone could see.
+I built my first website in 1997 when I was 10 (I'm 29 now) and immediately loved building things everyone could see.
 I started maintaining the website of my local football team (the European kind) when I was 12, and realized my creations could be converted into cold, hard cash.
 During college I made websites for accountants, built a self-rostering application for a large care organisation, and built websites for small companies.

 I was able to learn more about marketing at Vrieling, an insurance company where I was fortunate enough to be a small part of the team building their first online insurance product.
 After getting my master's I knew marketing was my preferred field of work and I got a the opportunity to work at Coolblue - one of the largest Dutch e-commerce companies and a great place to work.
 I started as an online marketeer, and made the transition to SEA-specialist a while back.